About The Cornea

 Partial-Thickness Corneal Transplant (DSEK and DMEK)

-Descemet's Stripping Endothelial Keratoplasty (DSEK) and Descemet's Membrane Endothelial Keratoplasty (DMEK) are procedures for replacing only the inner layer of the cornea with donor tissue.
+Descemet's Stripping Endothelial Keratoplasty (DSEK) and Descemet's Membrane Endothelial Keratoplasty (DMEK) are procedures for replacing only the two most posterior or inner layers of the cornea with donor tissue.
 Partial-thickness corneal transplants provide a transplant technique for patients when the interior endothelial layer of the cornea has broken down.

 In partial-thickness corneal transplants, the surgeon first removes the existing endothelial layer from the patient's cornea.
 The surgeon then uses a small incision to insert the donor tissue.
 Using a gas or air bubble, the surgeon unfold the donor cornea and places it correctly.
 The incision may need one or two sutures, but it often seals on its own.